tevslin/goldendomevt/README.md

   - only handles
   - needs requisite permissions when operating on AWS
 -dependencies:
   - DeepGram API key assumed to be available as os.environ.get('DEEPGRAM_API_KEY').
-Made available on AWS as part of thr lambda function setup
+Supplied to AWS in my.env as part of building the lambda function.
   - boto3
   - botocore.exceptions
   - deepgram